How Encrypted Backups Protect Against Breaches

 How to secure backups from ransomware attacks

-- Monitor backup logs and alerts for unusual deletions or access patterns.
+- Monitor backup logs and integrity checks for unusual deletions or failed writes.

 Practical checklist for immediate protection